microchip-pic-avr-examples/pic18f56q24-getting-started-with-mvio-mplab-mcc/README.md

 ## 2. MVIO Interrupt

-This program demonstrates the functionality of the MVIO `VDDIO2nRDYIE` interrupt.
+This program demonstrates the functionality of the MVIO `VDDIO2nRDYIF` and `VDDIO2nLVDIF`

-**Note**: V<sub>DDIO2</sub> is connected to an external and adjustable power supply.
+**Note**: V<sub>DDIO2</sub> is connected to an external and adjustable power supply in the LVD lab, but connected to V<sub>BUS</sub> on the RDY lab.

-When the V<sub>DDIO2</sub> voltage level falls out of the acceptable threshold, about 1.6V-5.5V, the RDY bit changes and an interrupt is issued.
-When the V<sub>DDIO2</sub> voltage goes back to the threshold, the RDY bit will change again, signaling the interrupt event is over.
-This is a level triggered interrupt, meaning it doesn't measure on the rising or falling edge, rather it is measured by the amplitude or level.

-For this example, the on-board LED is turned on as long as the voltage is outside the threshold, and turned off when the V<sub>DDIO2</sub> is inside the threshold.
+Further explanation of these interrupts are further along within this demonstration.
+These interrupts are different than the normal edge trigger interrupts typically used in PIC®MCU  devices.
+It should be noted that these interrupt flags will not be unset if instructed to, they will be constantly set back to high/low depending on the conditions.
+To avoid an ISR loop it is recommended to disable the interrupts after an expected event and monitor the status bits instead.
+The status bits are `VDDIO2CONbits.RDY` and `VDDIO2CONbits.LVDSTAT` these bits are the same values as the interrupt flags except you can monitor them without needing to monitor the interrupt flag.

 ### 2.1 Setup